 183.605 Office of Administrative Hearings.
 (1) The Office of Administrative Hearings is established within the Employment Department.
-The office shall be managed by the chief administrative law judge employed under ORS 183.610.
-The office shall make administrative law judges available to agencies under ORS 183.600 to 183.690.
-Administrative law judges assigned from the office under ORS 183.600 to 183.690 may:
+The office shall be managed by the chief administrative law judge appointed under ORS 183.610.
+The office shall make administrative law judges available to agencies under ORS 183.605 to 183.690.
+Administrative law judges assigned from the office under ORS 183.605 to 183.690 may:

-- (a) Conduct contested case proceedings on behalf of agencies in the manner provided by ORS 183.600 to 183.690; - (b) Perform such other services, as may be requested by an agency, that are appropriate for the resolution of disputes arising out of the conduct of agency business; and - (c) Perform such other duties as may be authorized under ORS 183.600 to 183.690. - (2) All persons serving as administrative law judges in the office must meet the standards and training requirements of ORS 183.680.
-[1999 c.849 §3; 2003 c.75 §2]
+(a) Conduct contested case proceedings on behalf of agencies in the manner provided by ORS 183.605 to 183.690;

+(b) Perform such other services, as may be requested by an agency, that are appropriate for the resolution of disputes arising out of the conduct of agency business; and

+(c) Perform such other duties as may be authorized under ORS 183.605 to 183.690.

+(2) All persons serving as administrative law judges in the office must meet the standards and training requirements of ORS 183.680.

+(3) The Employment Department shall provide administrative services to the Office of Administrative Hearings, including budget services, accounting services, procurement services, contracting services, human resources services and information technology services.
+The services must be provided in a manner that is consistent with law, rules and state policies.
+The Office of Administrative Hearings shall reimburse the Employment Department for the costs of the services provided.
+[1999 c.849 §3; 2003 c.75 §2; 2009 c.866 §5]

 183.610 Chief administrative law judge.
-(1) The Director of the Employment Department shall employ a person to serve as chief administrative law judge for the Office of Administrative Hearings.
-The director shall consider recommendations by the Office of Administrative Hearings Oversight Committee in hiring a chief administrative law judge.
-The person employed to serve as chief administrative law judge must be an active member of the Oregon State Bar.
+(1) The Governor shall appoint a person to serve as chief administrative law judge for the Office of Administrative Hearings.
+The Governor shall consider recommendations by the Office of Administrative Hearings Oversight Committee in appointing a chief administrative law judge.
+The person appointed to serve as chief administrative law judge must be an active member of the Oregon State Bar.
 The chief administrative law judge has all the powers necessary and convenient to organize and manage the office.
 Subject to the State Personnel Relations Law, the chief administrative law judge shall employ all persons necessary for the administration of the office, prescribe the duties of those employees and fix their compensation.
 The chief administrative law judge shall serve for a term of four years.
-Notwithstanding ORS 236.140, the chief administrative law judge may be removed during a term only for inefficiency, incompetence, neglect of duty, malfeasance in office, unfitness to render effective service or failure to continue to meet the criteria for appointment.
+Notwithstanding ORS 236.140, the Governor may remove the chief administrative law judge only for cause.

-- (2) The chief administrative law judge shall employ administrative law judges.
-The chief administrative law judge shall ensure that administrative law judges employed for the office receive all training necessary to meet the standards required under the program created under ORS 183.680. - (3) The chief administrative law judge shall take all actions necessary to protect and ensure the independence of each administrative law judge assigned from the office.
-[1999 c.849 §4; 2003 c.75 §3]
+(2) The chief administrative law judge shall employ administrative law judges.
+The chief administrative law judge shall ensure that administrative law judges employed for the office receive all training necessary to meet the standards required under the program created under ORS 183.680.

+(3) The chief administrative law judge shall take all actions necessary to protect and ensure the independence of each administrative law judge assigned from the office.
+[1999 c.849 4; 2003 c.75 3; 2009 c.866 1]

 183.615 Administrative law judges; duties; qualifications; rules.
 (1) An administrative law judge employed by or contracting with the chief administrative law judge shall conduct hearings on behalf of agencies as assigned by the chief administrative law judge.
-An administrative law judge shall be impartial in the performance of the administrative law judge's duties and shall remain fair in all hearings conducted by the adminiistrative law judge.
+An administrative law judge shall be impartial in the performance of the administrative law judge's duties and shall remain fair in all hearings conducted by the administrative law judge.
 An administrative law judge shall develop the record in contested case proceedings in the manner provided by ORS 183.417 (8).